Skip to content

 Shop Hobby Knives

-Light duty blades are usually smaller and fit into a standard handle.
+Light-duty blades are usually smaller and fit into a standard handle.
 They’re good for small projects that require precision and targeted cutting, carving or shaping.
+These thinner blades are essential for detailed work, often used by artists and hobbyists working with paper, vinyl, or other delicate materials.

-Medium duty blades are a bit larger and have a wider shank.
-This means they require a different handle meant for a larger blade.
-Excel Blades K2 handle is a good example.
+Medium-duty blades are a bit larger and have a wider shank.
+This means they require a different handle meant for a larger blade; the Excel Blades K2 handle is a good example.
+Medium-duty blades are versatile and can handle thicker materials like foam board, balsa wood, or fabric, making them a great all-around option for a variety of crafting and DIY projects.

 #5 Angled Chisel Blade